rock-and-code/RedCalc/README.md

 </ul>

 <h4>Import Fair Market Rents</h4>
 <p>This app allows users to import fair market rents from a CSV file provided by the Department of Housing and Urban Development.
 For this, you can click on Import > Fair market rent from CSV File or by using the keyboard shortcut Ctrl + F. This rent listing reader function will import the rent list from an FRMR's CSV file.
-You can download the Fair market rents xlxs file on the following link: <code>https://www.huduser.gov/portal/datasets/fmr.html#data_2023</code>  and save it as a CSV file and remove the commas in the address column (Column 1 or A).
+You can download the Fair market rents xlxs file on the following link: <code>https://www.huduser.gov/portal/datasets/fmr.html#data_2023</code>, save it as a CSV file, and remove the commas in the address column (Column 1 or A).
 You can remove the commas by using the Find and Replace functionality
 of MS Excel or your preferred spreadsheet app.
+Furthermore, remove the line break character in the Zipcode header column, and remove the dollar signs by formatting the spreadsheet cells to general.
+These steps are necessary to ensure the app reads the fair rentals from the CSV file.
 The file downloaded is structured as follows</p>
 <ul>
   <li>Column 1 (A): Address (String) e.g. Abilene TX MSA (Must not contain comma!)
 (Data on this column is ignored)</li>
   <li>Column 2 (B): HUD metropolitan area code e.g. METRO10180M10180 (Data on this column is ignored)</li>